palak-11-bansal/Microsoft-Teams-Clone-Using-Flutter-Firebase-and-JitsiMeet/README.md

- Developed a fully functional Videoconferencing app using Flutter (Dart Programming Language) with Firebase Firestore as backend and integrated Jitsi Meet as Video Meeting SDK.
+ Developed a fully functional Videoconferencing app using `Flutter` (Dart Programming Language) with `Firebase Firestore` as backend and integrated `JitsiMeet` as Video Meeting SDK.

+ Path: `lib\screens` : The files in this folder contain code to all the screens in the app.

 ### Key Features
 * User authentication
 * Storing User data